renatolinsdigital/reddit-like-app/README.md

 # State and data management

-  This application is mocked, so every data displayed is just representative, inclusive the API data itself
+- This application is mocked, so every data displayed is just representative, inclusive the API data itself
-- Considering this application is not going to transform/update original data (posts entries) we will not consider a state management solution such as Redux toolkit.
-As long as the data is flowing in just one direction API => Service => Component(s) we will be using hooks that behave like services (aka service hooks).
-As long as we are not dealing with a parameterized API, all data will be queried at once and then filtered within component's local state
+- As long as we are not dealing with a parameterized API, all data will be queried at once and then filtered within the app
 - A fake user is being stored on a Redux toolkit store, but it is just to illustrate how logged user information could be used across the application.
 This app doesn't cover authentication features
 - For the sake of avoiding extra complexity regarding data transformations, all models that are common to both API and the app will be exactly the same.
 In this case, if the API is returning a field with snake case (eg: __created_at__), the Typescript model will respect that, even though camel case is the standard for Javascript/Typescript
+- Lifting state + prop drilling between sibling components or components with sub-components is perfectly fine.
+We need some room not to make development too verbose, as well as criteria not to write code that is hard to maintain

 # Features, approaches and techniques